Glatzli/model_comparison_codes/README.md

 - Now all models are on the same coords, except AROME.
 Should I interpolate that too to have the same errors for all models?
 To have an equal start...
-- Which projection code is this now? not WGS84, right?
+- Which projection code is this now? not WGS84, right? aspect calc is wrong espc for DEM: UserWarning: DEM is not in a projected CRS, the following surface fit attributes might be wrong: ['slope', 'aspect', 'hillshade', 'curvature', 'planform_curvature', 'profile_curvature', 'maximum_curvature'].Use DEM.reproject(crs=DEM.get_metric_crs()) to reproject in a projected CRS.
+  	=> need to fix that (in calc_vhd)!

 - writing: can write stuff already immediately! espc.
 Methodology is important to not forget how I've done what!
 - create file with plots and notes!
 Note what I did and already found!